coder-Rishi05/JAVA_PROGRAMS/Exception handling/0 questions.md

 ```

 ```
-6. Write a Java program that reads a list of integers from the user and throws an exception if any numbers are duplicates.
+6. Write a Java program that reads a list of integers from the user and throws an exception if any numbers are duplicates. (approach found solve it.)
 ```

 ```
-7. Write a Java program to create a method that takes a string as input and throws an exception if the string does not contain vowels.
+7. Write a Java program to create a method that takes a string as input and throws an exception if the string does not contain vowels.  (approach found solve it.)
 ```

 ```
-8. Write a Java program to connect the Java API to Database, if connection not successful then throw an exception
+8. Write a Java program to connect the Java API to Database, if connection not successful then throw an exception ✅
 ```

 ```

-9. Write a Java program to manage the driver with path, username and password, if not successful then throw an exception
+9. Write a Java program to manage the driver with path, username and password, if not successful then throw an exception. ✅
 ```

 ```